QtExcel/QXlsx/Example.md

 ## Copycat : Windows Widget Example
 - Load xlsx file and display on Qt widgets.
-- Print xlsx to paper.
+- Print xlsx to paper. (based on Qt-Table-Printer)
 - TODO: save xlsx.

 ![](markdown.data/copycat.png)

-## WebServer : WebServer Example
+## WebServer : Web Server Example
 - Load xlsx file and display on Web.
 - Connect to `http://127.0.0.1:3001`
 - C++ 14 is required.
-Old compilers is not supported.
+Old compilers is not supported.(based on recurse)

 ![](markdown.data/webserver.png)